jkimlab/TAMA/README.md

         # You can use one taxonomic rank from species, genus, family, order, class, and phylum.
         # (default: species)
         $RANK=species
-        # META-THRESHOLD parameter is the filtering threshold of meta-analysis.
+        # META-THRESHOLD parameter is the filtering threshold of meta-analysis for abundance estimation.
         # You can use a positive number between 0 and 1.
         # If the bigger threshold is used then the more strict filtering of meta-analysis will be done.
-        # (default: 0)
+        # (default: 0.34)
         $META-THRESHOLD=
         # WEIGHT-CLARK parameter is the weight (or confidence level) of CLARK results for meta-analysis.
         # You can use a positive number between 0 and 1.